-The Cafe Car/Dining Car will be closed during our next station stop due to the temporary loss of power, and will re-open upon departure.
-Please return to your assigned seat or accommodation at this time.
+Service from the Cafe Car/Dining Car will pause during our next station stop due to the temporary loss of power, and will start again upon departure.
 We apologize for any inconvenience this may cause.

 f) Weather Related Delay Communication